Petersham Common Historic District: Nichewaug Inn

 In 1952 it was purchased by the Sisters of the Assumption of the Blessed Virgin who expanded it and used it as a parochial high school for two decades, Maria Assumpta Academy.

 The inn has been mostly empty since the 1980s and has had several owners until being acquired by the town.
 In 2018, the future of the property was the subject of public hearings.
 In 2018 the town, which owns the building, was seeking proposals from interested buyers.
+No buyers were found; as a result, voters at the Petersham town meeting in June 2022 elected to demolish the structure, which commenced in August 2022.